phugiadang/CSCI-4502-Consumer-Complaints-Analysis-Mining/James_Huynh/README.txt

 README: File explaining the files submitted for answering the frequent set
         of States Complaint from the consumer database.
-Other team members are Phu Dang, Ming Liew, and Bryan Connelly.
-Each members are working on seprate questions and each have their own uploads.

 Source Code.txt - R software code used to data mined the consumer complaints data.
 		  Code can be copy and pasted into R terminal and run after the